 Segments are one of Strava's coolest features.
-They are member-created and edited portions of road or trail where athletes can compete for time.
+They are portions of roads or trails created by members where athletes can compare times.
+Subscribe to Strava to get the most out of Strava segments.

-- Climbing segments (for cyclists) are automatically categorized HC, 1, 2, 3 or 4, like you see in the Tour de France.
+- Climbing segments (for cyclists) are automatically categorized HC, 1, 2, 3, or 4 as you see in the Tour de France.
 More information on how we categorize climbs.

 - See Optimizing Segment Creation for what kind of segments work the best, and which don't.

-- You can use segments to compare your own times or to compare with other user's times who have also completed the segment.
-Segments are a great way to see who is in your area and to link to the type of routes other users are riding or running.
+- With a Strava subscription, you can use segments to compare your own times or to compare with other users' times who have also completed the segment.
+Segments are a great way to keep track of your performance progress and see how your training compares to others.

 - To learn how to customize your segment viewing preferences on your activities, see Hide/Unhide Segments.